Compilation and Translation Bureau

-Under the plan on deepening reform of Party and State Institutions, the Compilation and Translation Bureau was abolished, and the functions were merged to the Institution for Party History and Literature Research in March 2018.
+Under the plan on deepening reform of Party and State Institutions, the Compilation and Translation Bureau was abolished, and the functions were merged with the Institute of Party History and Literature in March 2018.

 Work

-The main duties of the Central Compilation and Translation Bureau is to compile, translate, and research classical Marxist works.
-They research the theory of Marxism and its development in the contemporary era and its history with focus on Marx, Engels, Lenin and Stalin.
+The main duties of the Central Compilation and Translation Bureau were to compile, translate, and research classical Marxist works.
+They researched the theory of Marxism and its development in the contemporary era and its history with a focus on Marx, Engels, Lenin and Stalin.
 It has also translated the works of Chinese Leaders into different languages.

 After founding the Party, intellectuals and Communist Party members made it very important to translate Marxist works so they could introduce them to China.
 The party established the Marxism–Leninism College in 1938, located in Yan’an.

 The Bureau was originally the Office for the Translation of Mao Zedong’s Works, and it later became better known as the Central Compilation and Translation Bureau.

 Impact

 The Central Compilation and Translation Bureau compiled and translated the first edition of the Collected Works of Marx and Engels (50 volumes), the first edition of the Collected Works of Lenin (38 volumes), the second edition of the Collected Works of Lenin (60 volumes) and the Collected Works of Stalin (13 volumes).
 The CCTB also published a number of selected works like collections of monographs, collections of statements on various issues, selected readings, and single-volume works.

 The CCTB was listed as a national high-end think tank in 2015.

-The CCTB is known as being "one of the premier institutions devoted to the research of Marxism in China."
-It is still one of the most prominent organs that is authorized to translate the writings of Marx, Engels, Lenin, and Stalin.
+The CCTB was known as being "one of the premier institutions devoted to the research of Marxism in China."
+It was still one of the most prominent organs that is authorized to translate the writings of Marx, Engels, Lenin, and Stalin.

 Compilation & Translation Press

 Affiliated with the Central Compilation & Translation Bureau, the Central Compilation & Translation Press was established in 1993 to translate and publish works of scholarly works on politics, economics, philosophy and culture in the word.
-The CCTP emphasized on Marxism and their goal was to “be a cultural bridge between the east and west.”
+The CCTP emphasized Marxism and their goal was to “be a cultural bridge between the east and west.”

 Theoretical research

-One of the main tasks of CCTB is theoretical research, research is mostly done by the Institute of Contemporary Marxism and the Institute of World Socialism.
-The main task of theoretical research is to follow the lead of the Central Committee's Project to Study and Develop Marxist Theory.
+One of the main tasks of CCTB was theoretical research, which was mostly done by the Institute of Contemporary Marxism and the Institute of World Socialism.
+The main task of theoretical research was to follow the lead of the Central Committee's Project to Study and Develop Marxist Theory.
 The CCTB participated in over 200 investigations and research projects, they also published over 400 monographs, compilations, translations, and academic papers.